Evaluating Print Sources

 We consulted these works while writing this handout.
-This is not a comprehensive list of resources on the handout’s topic, and we encourage you to do your own research to find the latest publications on this topic.
+This is not a comprehensive list of resources on the handout’s topic, and we encourage you to do your own research to find additional publications.
 Please do not use this list as a model for the format of your own reference list, as it may not match the citation style you are using.
 For guidance on formatting citations, please see the UNC Libraries citation tutorial.
 We revise these tips periodically and welcome feedback.
 Special thanks to Emily Jackson-Sanborn of Duke University’s Perkins Library Reference Department for this handout’s web references.

 Ede, Lisa.
-Work in Progress: A Guide to Academic Writing and Revising.
-6th ed.
-Boston: Bedford/St. Martins, 2004.
+2004.
+Work in Progress: A Guide to Academic Writing and Revising, 6th ed.
+Boston: Bedford/St Martin’s.